 - During the voting process on any issue, all pertinent information is to be correctly supplied to the voting body with appropriate time being made available to ensure that the membership can make a realistic decision.

 - Each branch shall maintain a membership list for each school and board office within its boundaries.

-- The branch executive shall ensure that the school representative (or designate) is fully aware of the duties involved in conducting the vote.
-[Apr/2-3&5/08] [JC Apr/08] [2009 BGM]
+- The branch executive shall ensure that the school representative (or designate) is fully aware of applicable voting procedures.
+School representatives (or designates) shall support Association efforts to communicate voting information and instructions to members.
+[Apr/2-3&5/08] [JC Apr/08] [2009 BGM] [Aug/24/23]

 b.
 Eligibility to Vote